Western Cape Court Awards DJ Who Lost His Eye Because of Police Brutality Almost R2 Million

 Police brutality victim compensated

-The former DJ worked at an event in Cape Town when members of the South African Police Service started shooting into the crowd for no apparent reason.
+The former DJ was working at an event in Cape Town when members of the South African Police Service started shooting into the crowd for no apparent reason.
 In the ensuing chaos, the DJ was shot in the eye with a rubber bullet.
 His eye was replaced with a prosthetic eye, and this severely affected his self-esteem.

 He opened a case against the police, and a week later, they visited him and allegedly assaulted him in his mother's presence while he was recovering.
 They also reportedly pepper-sprayed him.
 The judge handed down the judgement and condemned the incident as a brutal and senseless assault.